Uttamkannantha/Ethereum_SmartContract_For_IoT/README.md

-# Ethereum_SmartContract_For_IoT
+##Ethereum_SmartContract_For_IoT

-Initilize node modules in both the folders..(See package.json files for information for packages nedded)
+- Initilize node modules in both the folders..(See package.json files for information for packages nedded)

-//After setting up node modules folder(default files) run "npm install"
+	(After setting up node modules folder(default files) run "npm install")

-Smart_Contract_IoT is a folder for smart contract UI_React is a user interface built using create-react-app.
+- Smart_Contract_IoT is a folder for smart contract
+- UI_React is a user interface built using create-react-app.

-# Modules required:
+##Modules required:

-web3js (1.0.37-beta)
+1. web3js (1.0.37-beta)
-node
+2. node
-Truffle
+3. Truffle
-Hd-Wallet-Provider
+4. Hd-Wallet-Provider
-React
+5. React
-Solidity compiler
+6. Solidity compiler
-Mocha
+7. Mocha

-# API needed:
+##API needed:
-Etherscan
+1. Etherscan
-Infura
+2. Infura

-# Note:
+####Note:
-Install metamask and use its secret words in deploy code.
+- Install metamask and use its secret words in deploy code.
-Create infura account and use its key in deploy code.
+- Create infura account and use its key in deploy code.